VeryUsual/near-miss/README.md

 # Near Miss

 ## Play

 Play the game [here](https://pineapplepixel.itch.io/near-miss) on itch.io.
-The game is available there in the Web (with a few Web-only bugs), on Linux, on MacOS (it's not notorized though so you need to specifically whitelist it), or on Microsoft Windows.
+The game is available there on Linux, on MacOS (it's not notorized though so you need to specifically whitelist it), or on Microsoft Windows.

 ## Controls

 WASD to Move

 Left Shift to Sprint